 Is debarment from government procurement procedures automatic or available as a discretionary sanction for cartel infringements?
+If so, what is the usual time period?

-Bid-riggers in government procurement tenders may face blacklisting (ie, debarment from government tenders) under article 58 of the Public Tenders Law No. 4734.
+Bid riggers in government procurement tenders may face blacklisting (ie, debarment from government tenders) for up to two years under article 58 of the Public Tenders Law No. 4734.
 The blacklisting is decided by the relevant ministry implementing the tender contract or by the relevant ministry to which the contracting authority is subordinate or associated with.
 It is even a duty, not an option, for administrative authorities to apply for blacklisting in the case of bid rigging in government tenders.

 Blacklisting is only applicable to bid rigging - it is not available in cases of other forms of cartel infringement.